Elemino/shop-production/README.md

-# Keystone.JS online store to support my hardware and modeling projects.
+# Keystone.JS online store

+Created to support my hardware and modeling projects.
 The shop contains the ability to add to a shopping cart, products lists and id's and aims to incorporate full scale stripe integration.